DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## The Investigation Plan

-The investigators realized they needed to systematically examine how this social programming operated across different domains.
-Each would focus on their area of expertise, then pool their findings to understand the full scope of the crime.
+I realized I needed to systematically examine how this social programming operated across different domains.
+I would need to analyze multiple areas to understand the full scope of the crime.

-Their investigation would reveal:
+My investigation would reveal:

 - **The Elite Alliance Pattern**: How those in power consistently use divide and conquer strategies to fragment potential opposition
 - **Digital Hijacking**: How technology exploits human psychology to create addiction, isolation, and manipulation